DARRAN BRENNAN

 Donnacha lives on the remote Irish island of Treoir.

-Haunted by the memory of his institutionalised wife and failing at being a surrogate father to his niece and nephew, he tries to find new meaning by giving refuge to an African teen who has albinism.
+Haunted by the memory of his institutionalised wife and facing the prospect of his niece and nephew leaving the island for good, he tries to find new meaning by giving refuge to an African teen who has albinism.

 Dubliner, Jonah Odjinwahlia, has a world-changing scientific theory and suffers from albinism.
 When his petty criminal of a father plans to sell him to traffickers, he is given refuge on the island of Treoir.
 But his arrival amongst the sheltered community sparks old superstitions.
 Once Jonah goes missing, his benefactor, Donnacha, sets off on a perilous trek across Tanzania to hunt for the witch doctor Jonah has been sold to.